Lafayette Ferguson Norton, President

 Admiral Norton retired from active military duty in December, 1993.
 Since that time, he has participated in defense-related consulting work and managed family business and property.
 Beginning in early 1996, he has been involved with the First Flight Centennial Foundation, a North Carolina-based non-profit organization whose mission has been to raise funds to increase public awareness of the aviation achievements of the Wright brothers, to make improvements to Wright Brothers National Memorial and to support the events of the December, 2003 commemoration of the 100th anniversary of the Wright brothers’ first powered flight at Kitty Hawk, NC.

 He was Executive Director, First Flight Centennial Foundation from 1998 to 2005.
 Re-named the First Flight Foundation, the organization has raised over five million dollars from public, private and corporate sources to support its mission.
 Admiral Norton’s responsibilities included all aspects of the Foundation’s business including planning and staging the major events of the re-dedication of the Wright Monument in 1998, and the 100th anniversary of the Wright brothers’ first powered flight in 2003.
 Also accomplished were construction of major improvements at Wright Brothers National Memorial, management of an active merchandise licensing program, a commemorative coin program in conjunction with the U.S. Mint, legal matters involved with intellectual property, contracts for licensing and agreements governing the public-private partnership with the National Park Service.
 He was a key figure in relationships with the national Centennial of Flight Commission, Congressional interests, state and local governments, private businesses, major corporations, state, military and national organizations related to the Centennial.
-Currently, he is Vice President of the First Flight Foundation.
+June 2019 he was elected President of the First Flight Foundation.